+Balls are deemed to be out based on the team that last touched the ball, irrespective of who actually kicked the ball.
 In these examples, "red half of the field" refers to the half the red team is defending.

 Example 1.
-The red goal keeper kicks the ball out the end of the field to the right of the goal.
+The red goal keeper Example 1: The red goalkeeper kicks the ball out the end of the field to the right of the goal.
 The referee calls "Corner Kick blue", the ball is placed on the corner to the right of the goal and a free kick is started.

 Example 2.
 A blue robot kicks the ball out the end of the field to the right of the goal the red team is defending.
-The referee calls "Goal Kick red" and the ball is placed on the right corner of the goalbox.
+The referee calls "Goal Free Kick red" and the ball is placed on the intersection of the penalty spot and the right side edge of the penalty box for a free kickright corner of the goal area.

 Example 3.
-A blue robot at midfield kicks the ball over the left sideline 2 meters into the red half of the field.
+A blue robot at midfield kicks the ball over the left sideline 2 meters 2 m into the red half of the field.
 The referee calls "Kick-in red" and the ball is replaced on the left sideline where it went out.

-Example 4.
-A blue robot kicks the ball but the ball touches a red robot at midfield before leaving the field near the center line.
+Example 4: A blue robot kicks the ball but the ball touches a red robot at midfield before leaving the field near the center line.
 The ball is regarded as out by red, the referee calls "Kick-in blue" and the ball is replaced on the kick-in line where it went out.

-3.8 Free Kick
+3.7 Free Kick

-A Free Kick is initiated:
+A Free Kick is initiated in four circumstances:

-- When the ball goes over the sidelines, termed Kick-in. - When the ball goes over the end-lines initiated by the defensive team, termed Corner Kick. - In place of an end-line Kick-in initiated by the offensive team, also termed a Goal Kick. - A pushing penalty (see Section 4.10) awarded near the ball, termed a Pushing Free Kick. - A pushing penalty (see Section 4.10) awarded against the defending team within their own penalty box, termed a Penalty Kick.
+- When the ball goes over the sidelines, termed Kick-in. - When the ball goes over the end-lines initiated by the defensive team, termed Corner Kick.

-The head referee will announce a Free Kick, calling one of:
+- In place of an end-line Kick-in initiated by the offensive team, also termed a Goal Free-Kick. - A pushing penalty (see Section 4.10 Section 4.10) awarded near the ball, termed a Pushing Free Kick. - A pushing penalty (see Section 4.10) awarded near the ball against the defending team within their own penalty area, termed a Penalty Kick.

-1. For a Pushing Free Kick: "Foul <color><number>" for the pushing robot.
+If a team is awarded a Free Kick, the following procedure will apply: The head referee will announce a Free Kick, calling "Foul <color> <number>" for the pushing robot or one of: